West Bromwich Albion 1-1 Liverpool

 Substitution

-Goal!
-West Bromwich Albion 1, Liverpool 1.
-Victor Anichebe (West Bromwich Albion) right footed shot from outside the box to the bottom left corner.

-Zoltán Gera (West Bromwich Albion) wins a free kick in the defensive half.
+Claudio Yacob (West Bromwich Albion) wins a free kick in the attacking half.